ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     roctxRangePop();  // for "hipLaunchKernel"
     roctxRangeStop(rangeId);

-To rename the kernel , use:
+To rename the kernel, use:

 .. code-block:: bash

     rocprofv3 --marker-trace --kernel-rename -- <application_path>

-The above command generates a ``marker-trace`` file prefixed with the process ID.
+The preceding command generates a ``marker-trace`` file prefixed with the process ID.

 .. code-block:: shell